MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - Larger data is likely to encounter more errors.
 - Error rates are not so high as to be crippling to normal usage.

+The supplementary material includes comparisons of theoretical and empirically observed loss rates for a wide range of error rates.
+The theoretical figures are based on simple independent Poisson arrivals of document failures, based on sector lifetime, sector size, document size, and simulation length.
+Empirical numbers are derived from repeated runs of simulations with the stated parameters, with simple document aging and no auditing.
+Even with very small samples (twenty runs) the empirical numbers agree very well with the theoretical predictions.

+- why did we choose this range of error rates

 The region of error rates that we investigate generates enough errors to evaluate the impact of storing multiple copies and the impact of various auditing strategies.
 Our conclusions describe storage and auditing strategies that are robust over very wide ranges of error rates (and the corresponding ranges of bit/block/disk lifetimes), spanning approximately four orders of magnitude.

 A back-of-the-envelope calculation is called for here.
 The scale (of disk quality) that we have used for most of the simulations ranges from a sector half-life of two or three megahours (2E6 or 3E6 hours) up to one thousand or ten thousand megahours (1E9 or 10E9 hours).